rocky-linux/documentation/docs/guides/hardware/x710_bridge_vlan.md

 ## Installing the Intel-provided NIC drivers

-While the stock Rocky Linux driver doesn't pass through VLANs, the Intel-provided driver does.
+While the stock Rocky Linux driver does not pass through VLANs, the Intel-provided driver does.
 First, navigate to [Intel's driver download page](https://www.intel.com/content/www/us/en/download/18026/intel-network-adapter-driver-for-pcie-40-gigabit-ethernet-network-connections-under-linux.html).

 ![Intel's X710 Driver Download Page](../images/intel_x710_drivers.png)

-When you're on the above page, download the `i40e_RPM_Files.zip` file and subsequently, unzip it:
+When you are on the above page, download the `i40e_RPM_Files.zip` file and subsequently, `unzip` it:

     unzip i40e_RPM_Files.zip

-You'll see a bunch of RPM files:
+You will see a bunch of RPM files:

     kmod-i40e-2.25.11-1.rhel8u10.src.rpm
     kmod-i40e-2.25.11-1.rhel8u10.x86_64.rpm